Overview

 -

-enabling introspection required for sandbox to work
+enabling introspection required for the sandbox to work

 -